SproutCSS/sproutcss/README.md

 *What's Changed*
 - No more unused styling 🥳.
 Sprout now [generates a custom css file.](https://sprout-docs.vercel.app/docs/custom-stylesheet)
 - Therefore, this package is no longer needed in production.
 Install as a dev dependency.
 - If a component color is not specified, Sprout will now default to the primary color.

 *What's New*

 - More customization options.
-Colors, hover styles, and borders.
+Colors, hover styles, and border widths.
 - New color options.
 Choose from primary, black, grey, red, orange, yellow, green, blue, purple, and pink.